divkokal/divkokal/README.md

 # Hi, I'm Divya 👋

 Full-stack developer in progress, with 4+ years working in fintech and performance marketing at [Adyen](https://www.adyen.com).
-I'm building toward my own product in the payments space.
+In the process of building my own product in the payments space.

 Currently completing the **CFGdegree Full Stack programme** (graduating July 2025) and the **CFG Masters in Cybersecurity** (August 2025), alongside the **freeCodeCamp Full Stack certification**.